YHallouard/Car_Park_Semantic_Segmentation/README.md

 SSPD is a Flask rest API on a Docker container which allows you to create a wkt representation of parking on an aerial picture.

+/!\ You need to get the deeplabv3_v4.h5 file, which is a large file (over 150mb), be sure that it as been clone instead it won't work.

 ## How to install ?
 Firstly you have to clone CPSS git and move to the directory:
 ```